nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 #### Editing a build: `edit`

 Enters [Build Editing Mode](#build-editing-mode) for the specified build.
-The user only needs to specify the name of the build.
+You only need to specify the name of the build.

 Format: `edit/NAME`

+Note: If you wish to go back to the main mode, you can do so by following this command [Exit edit mode](#exiting-edit-mode-back).

-Example of usage: User enters `edit/test build` to edit the build named 'test build'.
+Example of usage: Enter `edit/test build` to edit the build named 'test build'.

-Expected outcome: The user is now in edit mode for the build named 'test build'.
+Expected outcome: You are now in edit mode for the build named 'test build'.

 ```
 ____________________________________________________________